 Adventure novelist of repute.

 e) Jeff Torrington (1935 – ) b.
 Gorbals, Glasgow

 Writer of “Swing Hammer Swing“, which won the Whitbread prize for a first novel in 1992.

-Poet and Essayist, he travelled widely before settling in Brittany.
-Inovative, philosophical insights, Professor of 20th Century Literature at the Sorbonne (1983-96).
+Poet and essayist, he travelled widely before settling in Brittany.
+Innovative, philosophical insights, Professor of 20th Century Literature at the Sorbonne (1983-96).
 Most widely received as a “Geopoet” and he set up the International Institute of Geopoetry in France in 1989.

 Poet, Editor and Critic whose “Elegies” (1985) drew a moving account of his first wife’s death, became a popular success.
 Author of of over ten collections of poetry, whilst editing several anthologies, and the Faber Book of 20th Century Poetry (2000).
 He was Professor in the School of English at St. Andrew’s University from 1991, and awarded an OBE in 2003.
 In 2003 he won the Queen’s Gold Medal for Poetry 2013, in recognition of his lifelong contribution to Literature.

 h) Christopher Whyte (1952 – ) b.
 Glasgow